 The mission of the Office of Student Success and Inclusion (OSSI) is to be a "college compass" as students journey through their academic or career track.
-This office offers a variety of crucial services and resources specific to ensuring students persist, graduate, and join the workforce or transfer to a four-year university.
-The OSSI is equally committed to an inclusive campus where all students are given equal and equitable access to opportunities for success.
+This office offers a variety of crucial services and resources specific to ensuring students persist, graduate, and join the workforce or transfer to a four-year

 Career Coach Software: Career Coach is an online tool to help students discover majors, in-demand careers, and other educational opportunities based on their interests.
 A career assessment helps students learn about themselves and provides interest-based career suggestions.
 Students are able to browse careers and see relevant data regarding wages, employment, and necessary training.
 Career Coach provides information on available programs that lead to the careers students wish to pursue.
-Veterans may use

-Career Coach to find civilian careers related to their military occupations.
+Veterans may use Career Coach to find civilian careers related to their military occupations.
 Career Coach also offers an easy-to-use résumé builder to help students create professional résumés.